 Khan’s passion for the National Football League also took root long before his entry into the league.
 His dream of one day owning an NFL team began while watching games with his fraternity brothers in the basement of the Beta Theta Pi house as a student at the University of Illinois.
 Through the success of his own business, his dream came true 40 years later.

-Khan is president and owner of Flex-N-Gate Corporation, the 14th-largest North American automotive supplier, employing more than 16,000 people at 52 manufacturing and nine product development and engineering facilities throughout Canada, the United States, Mexico, Argentina, Brazil and Spain.
+Khan is president and owner of Flex-N-Gate Corporation, the 12th-largest North American automotive supplier and 46th largest company of its kind in the world, employing more than 18,750 people at 55 manufacturing facilities and nine product development and engineering facilities throughout Canada, the United States, Mexico, Argentina, Brazil and Spain.
 Flex-N-Gate’s major product lines include complete bumper assemblies, mechanical assemblies, exterior plastic trim, and complex welded structural assemblies for the light vehicle market.

 Khan’s history with Flex-N-Gate started in 1970, when he began working at the company while he was an engineering student at the University of Illinois, Urbana-Champaign.
 A naturalized U.S. citizen, Mr. Khan came from his native Pakistan in 1967 at the age of 16 to attend college.
 When he graduated in 1971, with a B.S. in industrial engineering, he became Flex-N-Gate’s engineering manager.
 In 1978, Khan left Flex-N-Gate and with $13,000 in savings and a $50,000 loan from the Small Business Loan Corporation, he created the start-up Bumper Works, which revolutionized the industry through an innovative one-piece bumper design—a lightweight, continuous piece of metal with no seams to rust or corrode.
 His innovative design is still considered the industry standard for all seamless steel bumpers worldwide.